jpmens/mosquitto-auth-plug/README.md

-Edit the `Makefile` and modify the definitions at the top to suit your building environment, in particular, you have to configure which back-end you want to provide as well as the path to the [Mosquitto] source.
+Edit the `Makefile` and modify the definitions at the top to suit your building environment, in particular, you have to configure which back-end you want to provide as well as the path to the [Mosquitto] source and its library.

 After a `make` you should have a shared object called `auth-plug.so` which you will reference in your `mosquitto.conf`.